wikimedia/mediawiki-tools-scap/docs/scap3/quickstart/setup.rst

 Command Checks
 --------------

-User-defined checks may be preformed before or after any stage of deployment:
+User-defined checks may be performed before or after any stage of deployment:

 #. ``fetch`` when the git repository is fetched to the target machines
 #. ``config_deploy`` when any template files are built on targets
 #. ``promote`` when the newly fetched code is swapped for the currently live code
-#. ``restart_service`` - a service is restarted
+#. ``restart_service`` - a service is handled (restarted by default)

 .. note:: ``promote`` and ``restart_service`` happen in the same stage, but
           have hooks to allow independent post-stage checks.